 In August 2013, the Rev’d Susan C. Thon, whose distinguished tenure included the building project and installation of the organ, as well as significant growth in the size of the congregation, parish operating budget, and staff, retired after 19 years as rector.

-Today, as the people of The Church of the Redeemer welcome a new rector, the Rev’d Cricket Park, the parish stands poised to renew and strengthen its commitment to beautiful, reverent worship grounded in The Book of Common Prayer; to extensive Christian formation and contemplative offerings for individuals of all ages; to meaningful mission/outreach to neighbors near and far; and to the nurture of the warm, welcoming spirit – The Redeemer Spirit – that is at the heart of this community.
+Today, the people of The Church of the Redeemer and the rector, the Rev’d Cricket Park, stand poised to renew and strengthen its commitment to beautiful, reverent worship grounded in The Book of Common Prayer; to extensive Christian formation and contemplative offerings for individuals of all ages; to meaningful mission/outreach to neighbors near and far; and to the nurture of the warm, welcoming spirit – The Redeemer Spirit – that is at the heart of this community.